Three-wave equation

-In nonlinear systems, the three-wave equations, sometimes called the three-wave resonant interaction equations or triad resonances, describe small-amplitude waves in a variety of non-linear media, including electrical circuits and non-linear optics.
-They are a set of completely integrable nonlinear partial differential equations.
-Because they provide the simplest, most direct example of a resonant interaction, have broad applicability in the sciences, and are completely integrable, they have been intensively studied since the 1970s.
+In nonlinear systems, the three-wave equations, sometimes called the three-wave resonant interaction equations or triad resonances, describe small-amplitude waves in a variety of nonlinear media, including water waves in shallow water, capillary waves, the coupling of acoustic waves in the littoral zone, acoustic waves in plasma, oscillations in electrical circuits and in non-linear optics.
+They are a set of three completely integrable nonlinear partial differential equations.